followmyutopia/voximplant-docs/README.md

 ### Basic markdown
 Surround some text with double asterisks ** for **bold text**, with single underscore _ for _italics_.
-To make a new line, use double space; to make a new paragraph, use two enters.
+To make a new line, use double space at the end of the line; to make a new paragraph, use two enters.

 Pound symbols # are the **headers**.
 > Please note, that in Voximplant articles, there is only one level-one header #, and it is shown in the document tree.
 All the rest headers should be level-two ## or more (up to level-six).